citp/privacy-policy-historical/a/au/aut/autoworldnews.com.md

-> *The following text is extracted and transformed from the autoworldnews.com privacy policy that was archived on 2012-03-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120329224818id_/http%3A//www.autoworldnews.com/privacy-policy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the autoworldnews.com privacy policy that was archived on 2012-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121229223021id_/http%3A//www.autoworldnews.com/privacy-policy.htm) for the most accurate reproduction.*

-# Privacy policy - Auto Word News
+# Auto World News

 **Privacy Policy**